-The greens at Crandon Golf will be aerated on the following days:
+The greens at Crandon Golf will be aerated between the months of May – August.
+Please contact the golf course for specific dates.

 Please note, this schedule is subject to change.
 Contact us to confirm dates of aeration.
 We understand that this process may be frustrating for the golfer, but it is necessary to maintain healthy turf grass.